 Instances of violations are subject to College policies (08-06) where violators may face disciplinary action leading up to or including probation, suspension, or dismissal and Federal Laws as described below.
+Student violations will be reported to the Provost.

 Liability for copyright infringement can include civil and criminal penalties along with damages up to \$150,000 for each unauthorized use.
 Willful copyright infringement can also result in criminal penalties, including imprisonment of up to five years and fines of up to \$250,000 per offense.
-For more information, please see the website of the U.S. Copyright Office at www.copyright.gov, especially the FAQs at www.copyright.gov/help/faq.
+For more information, please see the website of the U.S. Copyright Office at www.copyright.gov/help/faq.